FAQ ‒ About Minigrants

 3. Where can I find a Minigrant application form?

 Applications to the EJK Minigrant Program are available on our website.
-As of 2011, all proposals must be submitted electronically.
+All proposals must be submitted electronically.
 (Hard copies will not be accepted.)
 After completing and transmitting your form, you will receive an electronic confirmation as well as a copy of your application, indicating our receipt of your proposal.
 If you do not receive a return email, it means that your application did not go through; please try again using a different computer and a different browser.
 Download the electronic copy into your hard drive for further reference and print out a copy for your files.

 4. What is the deadline for submission of the EJK Minigrant application form?